ka4ep/Lexical.Localization/docs/BestPractices/ClassLibraryHybrid/index.md

-﻿# Class Library with Dependency Injection
+﻿# Class Library with compability to Dependency Injection

-This article describes recommended practice for writing a localized class library that uses inversion of control.
+This article describes recommended practice for writing a class library that, for purposes of localization, is compatible with and without Dependency Injection.

 The developer of class library may want to provide its own builtin localizations.
 The recommended practice is to create a class **LibraryAssets** into the class library.